Kidney transplant risks and complications

 CMV and EBV

-• Cytomegalovirus (CMV): for CMV, your child may be given a low dose of an antiviral medicine to protect him or her against getting this infection.
-If your doctor thinks that your child may be ill, he or she may be tested for CMV infection.
+• Cytomegalovirus (CMV): for CMV, your child may be given a low dose of an antiviral medicine to protect them against getting this infection.
+If your doctor thinks that your child may be ill, they may be tested for CMV infection.
 Your child may be given a higher dose of an antiviral medicine that will kill the virus.

-• Epstein-Barr virus (EBV): there is no effective antiviral treatment for EBV.
+• Epstein-Barr virus (EBV): there is currently no effective antiviral treatment for EBV.
 Your doctor will test for EBV infection during your child’s routine blood tests for a period after the kidney transplant.
-If your doctor thinks that your child may be infected with EBV, he or she may need to reduce the dose or stop some of the anti-rejection medicines.
+If your doctor thinks that your child may be infected with EBV, they may need to reduce the dose or stop some of the anti-rejection medicines.
 This will help your child’s immune system to fight the infection.
+In rare cases, EBV infection after a kidney transplant can trigger a cancer of white blood cells called post-transplant lymphoproliferative disorder that needs specialist treatment.

 BKV